Back to blog

 ARR represents the predictable and recurring revenue that a SaaS company expects to generate over 12 months from its customers.
 ARR is calculated by multiplying the average monthly recurring revenue (MRR) per customer by the total number of customers in a given period, and then multiplying that by 12 (the number of months in a year).
 ARR can also be calculated from the contract value

 MRR, on the other hand, represents the predictable and recurring revenue that a SaaS company generates from its customers every month.
-It is calculated by taking the total revenue generated from subscription fees in a month and dividing it by the number of customers.
+It is calculated by taking the monthly subscription fees per customer in a month and multiplying it by the number of customers.

 MRR is a valuable metric because it provides insight into the health and predictability of a SaaS company's revenue stream on a month-to-month basis.
 By tracking changes in MRR over time, SaaS companies can identify trends and make adjustments to their pricing or marketing strategies as needed.

-ARR is a more holistic view of a SaaS company's revenue stream, as it takes into account the total revenue generated from customers over 12 months.
+ARR is a more holistic view of a SaaS company's revenue stream, as it takes into account the total revenue generated from customers over 12 months or a year.
 While MRR provides a more granular view of monthly revenue, ARR provides a broader perspective on the overall financial health of a SaaS business.

-How does Annual Recurring Revenue (ARR) contribute to Customer Lifetime Value (LTV)?
+How oes Annual Recurring Revenue (ARR) Contribute to Customer Lifetime Value (LTV)?

 Annual Recurring Revenue (ARR) and Customer Lifetime Value (LTV) are two key metrics used by SaaS companies to measure the financial performance of their businesses, and they are related to each other.